 The law governing how sinkhole-related insurance claims are handled in Florida was significantly altered in 2011.
 Under the laws passed at that time, insurers who were presented with a claim for sinkhole-related damage would assess the property to determine if there appeared to be structural damage to the residence consistent with sinkhole activity.
-If the insurer found structural damage that could be linked to sinkhole activity, or if the insurer cannot determine a cause for the damage, a professional engineer and/or geologist must prepare a report indicating whether the structural damage is in fact caused by sinkhole activity.
-The Neutral Evaluation Program would then come into play if, following the receipt of a report from an engineer or geologist, the insurer denies the claim.
+If the insurer found structural damage that could be linked to sinkhole activity, or if the insurer could not determine a cause for the damage, a professional engineer and/or geologist would prepare a report indicating whether the structural damage was in fact caused by sinkhole activity.
+The Neutral Evaluation Program would then come into play if, following the receipt of a report from an engineer or geologist.

 Sinkhole Damage and the Neutral Evaluation Program

 If the insurer denies a sinkhole damage claim based on the report of its engineer or geologist, the insured has an opportunity to participate in the State of Florida’s Neutral Evaluation Program.
 This program is designed to reduce the amount of sinkhole-related litigation by giving both the insured and the insurer an opinion from a third party geologist or engineer who is familiar with alternative dispute resolution methods.
 These professionals are supposed to be “fair and impartial” in conducting their evaluations.
 At the conclusion of their evaluations, the engineer/geologist will present a report of his or her findings to both parties.
 The parties are then free to attempt to reach a settlement or pursue other available legal remedies.

 Recent changes that became effective July 27, 2015 have changed some aspects of the Neutral Evaluation Program while leaving many of its features intact.
 Under the new rules:

 - The neutral evaluator standards previously contained in administrative regulations and rules have been repealed as these same standards are now contained in Florida law;